-Headstones are usully made of granite and stone, and pollutants can dull its natural luster.
+Headstones are usually made of granite and stone, and pollutants can dull its natural luster.
 Worse yet, an accumulation of tree sap, bird droppings, algae and dirt can stain, and even shorten a headstone’s life span.
 So if you have at least one that you’re responsible for maintaining, you need to know how to properly clean cemetery headstones.

-First, you must determine what type of material the headstone is made of.
-Headstones are usually made from granite and marbles, and also metals (typically bronze) or other long lasting materials.
+Grave headstones are usually made from granite and marbles, and also metals (typically bronze) or other long lasting materials.

 Be sure the stone is stable.
 If the monument is very old, or if it’s part of a special area of the cemetery grave marker, such as in a military section, then don’t attempt to clean it.
 Instead, contact the cemetery association to see what can be done.
 They may be able to recommend a certified conservator who can do the job for you.

 Otherwise, if the headstone is in good condition, just proceed on by doing a test run.

 Rinse it well with water, then inspect the spot to make sure the cleaner didn’t discolor, scratch or otherwise harm the surface of the headstone.

 If a first application doesn’t completely remove the grime, repeat the process again.
 Just keep in mind that some grime can actually stain the stone and not be removed by cleaning it.
 Especially if the stone has never been cleaned, or if has been a long time since it’s last cleaning.

 Note: Not only is it important to completely rinse cleaning solutions off of the monument, it’s also important to flush the cleaners away from it too.
 Because, since a headstone is set directly on the ground, and it’s made of a porous material, it naturally wicks up whatever is in the ground around it -cleaning solutions, herbicides, water – whatever.